 - Most US banks require you to inform them of your travel plans, so that they won’t block transactions abroad.
 Check with your bank.

-- Andrews FCU offers cheap Euro Bill Pay and SEPA transfers.
+- Andrews FCU and Service CU offer cheap Euro Bill Pay and SEPA transfers.
 If you’re spending extended time in Europe and don’t want or can’t get a local account it’s a convenient solution.